reese-parker/personal-website/README.md

 * [React-scroll](https://www.npmjs.com/package/react-scroll) is used to provide smooth scrolling when selecting menu items.
 [React-visibility-sensor](https://www.npmjs.com/package/react-visibility-sensor) is used to create motion when components are scrolled in and out of view.
 * Loading state is managed with useState and useEffect.
 * Hosting is provided through Firebase.
+* Jest is used to test reusable project and contact cards.

 ## How it works